theNewDynamic/thenewdynamic.com/content/en/about.md

     client: Hugo

   - heading: Corporate
-    copy: Boralex
+    copy: Boralex's international audience gets content specific to their location.
     image: /uploads/screenshot-work-boralex-2020-06-11.jpg
     client: Boralex Inc.

   - heading: Social Good
-    copy: Is brings a much needed resource to families in the U.S. Their site gets a ton of traffic and benefits from our bulletproof technnology.
+    copy: FreshEBT brings a much needed resource to families in the U.S. Their site gets a ton of traffic and benefits from our bulletproof technnology.
     image: /uploads/screenshot-work-freshebt-2020-06-11.jpg
     client: Boralex Inc.
 ---